-We have written this statement because we want you to know our values and practices so you can feel informed, think about whether our work fits for you, and choose what’s best from a place of connection and resonance.
+We want you to know our values and practices so you can feel informed, think about whether our work fits for you, and choose what’s best from a place of connection and resonance.
 This statement includes information about us, our positionality, our commitment to anti-oppression work, racial justice and equity, our teachers and lineage, and the business practices we’ve implemented to mitigate inequity.
 We consider this to be a living document, as we are ongoing learners, listeners, vulnerable community members, and whole-hearted human beings who are highly fallible and always growing.

 We have co-owned Be Nourished since 2006.
-We do this work with the unearned privileges extended to us as white, cis, able-bodied, educated, middle class women of average and small fat size.
+We do this work with the unearned privileges extended to us as white, cis, able-bodied, educated, middle class women of small and mid-fat size.
 We are committed to examining and re-examining the ways we offer and develop our work over time.
 We push ourselves to be actively anti-racist as clinicians and business owners, and since 2015, we have been actively working to dismantle the ways white supremacy culture shows up in our organization.

-We read, listen to, learn from, and attend workshops with Black teachers.
+We read, listen to, learn from, and attend anti-racism workshops with Black teachers.
 We seek ongoing training and consultation with equity and inclusion facilitators, and are continually working to make our offerings and business as inclusive as possible.
+These consultants evaluate new programs we create.
 We see this as a long-term commitment and process which unfolds at the speed of relationship and under the guidance of Diversity, Equity & Inclusion (DEI) consultation.

 Body Trust is relational work and our teaching style follows suit.
 Our facilitation is always evolving as well as our collaborations with co-facilitators and co-creators.
 We prioritize helping people understand the oppressive structural roots of diet culture and weight-centric models of healthcare but we are not equity and inclusion facilitators, nor are we anti-racism educators.
-We don’t believe that one can do this healing work without a social justice analysis and we are committed to help people develop theirs and get connected to resources to help them further their journey.
+We don’t believe that one can do this healing work without a social justice analysis and we are committed to helping people develop a liberatory consciousness and get connected to resources and teachers outside of Be Nourished to help them further their journey.

-Our intention is to hold space and offer experiences to help mitigate the impact the culture has on you when it doesn’t mirror your wholeness.
+Our intention in our workshops, retreats, and professional trainings is to hold space and offer experiences to help mitigate the impact the culture has on people when it doesn’t mirror their wholeness.
 We see and know how oppression and discrimination, as well as the furthering of the thin, cis, white, able-bodied ideal, has created conditions that repeatedly reinforce trauma, shame and self-blame, and separate people from their bodies and their own knowing, voice and truth.

-Our learning is not always sufficient and our dominant identities, including whiteness, betray us.
+Our learning is not always sufficient and our dominant identities, including whiteness, have the potential to betray us.
 We have caused harm and we can not be immune from doing so again.
-When we cause harm, we engage an accountability process with the parties harmed and an independent teacher and work towards repair (when possible).
+When we cause harm, we offer and engage in an accountability process with the parties harmed and an independent teacher and work towards repair (when possible).